Mega Man Star Force

 Early Geo Mugshot

 In a prototype of the game, Geo Stelar had a different, dorkier-looking mugshot.
 The mugshot was quickly redone and the game no longer uses it.
-However, the game had a special connection with Lunar Knights.
-Lunar Knights featured a Mega Man Star Force cameo where Geo appeared after connecting with the Mega Man Star Force game.
-A very similar mugshot appeared in Lunar Knights and it's clearly based on the Geo's early mugshot.
-There is also a Mega Man mugshot in Lunar Knights, but it's based more on the final mugshot than the early version.
+However, the game had a special connection with Lunar Knights: Lunar Knights featured a Megaman Star Force cameo where Geo appeared after connecting with the Megaman Star Force game.
+A very similar mugshot appeared in Lunar Knights, clearly based on the Geo's early mugshot.
+There is also a Mega Man mugshot in Lunar Knights, but it's based more on the final mugshot than the early one.

 Mega Man and Geo Portrait